 - North Carolina Community College System, Office of Proprietary School Services

-North Dakota State Board for Career and Technical Education - Currently complaints are filed with the North Dakota Department of Career and Technical Education (CTE) and are then handed to the Attorney General.
-That policy is currently under review and revision.
-Please call CTE at 701.328.2678 for more information.
+- North Dakota State Board for Career and Technical Education - Currently complaints are filed with the North Dakota Department of Career and Technical Education (CTE).
+Please call 701-328-5570 for more information.

 - Ohio Board of Regents - The agency does receive student complaints.
 Students are encouraged to try to resolve their issue through their institution’s formal grievance procedures.
-If the student’s issue is not resolved through this process, the Ohio Board of Regents may then contact the institution on the student’s behalf and request that institution work with the student to resolve the issue.
+If the student’s issue is not resolved through this process, the agency may then contact the institution on the student’s behalf and request that institution work with the student to resolve the issue.
 If the grievance involves an issue that violates the agency’s standards for authorization, the agency would contact the institution to determine the severity of the issue and what agency action would be taken.
-Please call the Ohio Board of Regents at 614.387.1215 for more information.

 - Ohio State Board of Career Colleges and Schools

 Oklahoma Board of Private Schools - A form is available by request to the Oklahoma Board of Private Schools (OBPVS) staff, but is not required.
-Unless a safety or other issue requiring an in-person investigation is alleged, a Student complaint will be accepted and sent to the institution for a response that may then be forwarded to the complainant for further input.
-Please call OBPVS for more information at 405.528.3370.
-Web page is under development.
+Unless a safety or other issue requiring an in-person investigation is alleged, a student complaint will be accepted and sent to the institution for a response that may then be forwarded to the complainant for further input.
+Please call OBPVS for more information at 405-528-3370.

 - Oregon Department of Education - Private and Career Schools Office

-Puerto Rico Council on EducationPuerto Rico Council on Education - No information available South Carolina Commission on Higher Education
+Puerto Rico Council on EducationPuerto Rico Council on Education [Please call 787-641-7100 for complaint information.]
+South Carolina Commission on Higher Education [Complaint Form pdf]

 - Washington Workforce Training and Education Coordinating Board